 What does the Repsol logo mean?

-What is the Repsol logo?
+What does the Repsol logo represent?